emberjs/rfcs/text/0000-contextual-helpers.md

 users of all level.

 For example, the original RFC used form controls as a motivating example.
-Without contextual compoments, an addon that provides form-building components might have to expose an API like this:
+Without contextual components, an addon that provides form-building components might have to expose an API like this:

 ```hbs